tystar86/python_exercises/Tasks/data_structures.md

 ```

 #17.
->Write a Python program to convert an array to an array of machine values and return the bytes representation.
+>Write a function to convert an array to an array of machine values and return the bytes representation.

 **Expected Output:**
 ```